Frequently Asked Questions

 FAQs For Property Managers

-You should use our Property Manager Move Out Request Form to submit your move-out(s) for your property.
+2) If you do not use our community manager portal, you should use our Property Manager Move Out Request Form to submit your move-out(s) for your property.
 You can either submit a single move-out by filling out the form, or you can submit batch move-outs by uploading an Excel spreadsheet file.
 Our Customer Support Team will receive your submission and process your move-out promptly for you.

-You should use our Property Manager Move In Request Form to submit your move-in(s) for your property.
+2) If you do not use our community manager portal, you should use our Property Manager Move In Request Form to submit your move-in(s) for your property.
 You can either submit a single move-in by filling out the form, or you can submit batch move-ins by uploading an Excel spreadsheet file.
 Our Customer Support Team will receive your submission and process your move-in promptly for you.

 As a property manager, you will receive monthly reimbursement reports that show the summary of money collected from tenants to pay for water and/or electric at your property.
 In the reimbursement report, you will see information like “Summary by Date,” “Summary by Billing Type” and “Summary by Payment Type,” referring to check, e-check, online payment, etc. Please contact our Operations Manager at 614.442.7100 and she can walk you through your reimbursement report, answering any questions you may have.